Ian Kirkpatrick

-Ian Andrew Kirkpatrick MBE (born 24 May 1946) is a former New Zealand rugby union player.
+Ian Andrew Kirkpatrick MBE (born 24 May 1946) is a New Zealand former rugby union player.
 Described as "supremely athletic, fast, fearless and with an uncanny sense of anticipation", Kirkpatrick is widely regarded as one of the greatest flankers to have ever played the game.
 His try-scoring ability was astonishing; at the time Kirkpatrick played rugby, it was rare for forwards to score tries, but his 16 test tries were an All Black record until Stu Wilson surpassed it in 1983.
 He also captained the All Blacks and was inducted into the World Rugby Hall of Fame in 2014.

-Career
+Early life, background and career

+Kirkpatrick grew up in a farming community.
+He followed rugby from age 10.

+Kirkpatrick attended King's College, Auckland where he was in the First XV from 1962 to 1964, helping the side win the 1A championship in 1963.
+He was first XV captain and head prefect in 1964.
+Additionally, he was the school boxing, sprint, hurdles and pole vault champion.